-On June 24, 2022, Marelli Holdings Co., Ltd. which is one of the core suppliers for the Group, made an application for Rehabilitation proceeding under the Civil Rehabilitation Law, and the rehabilitation plan was agreed at the creditors' meeting held on July 19, 2022 followed by the confirmation of the Tokyo District Court's approval on August 9, 2022.
+Since June 2022, Marelli Holdings Co., Ltd. which is one of the core suppliers for the Group, made an application for Rehabilitation proceeding under the Civil Rehabilitation Act, the reconstruction plan has been progressing.
+In June 2025, it initiated Chapter 11 proceedings in the United States Bankruptcy Court for the District of Delaware with the agreement of creditors.

-Since then, the reconstruction plan has been progressing, it may trigger credit incident of such supplier, and possible suspension or delay of supply, or a deficiency in supply from this supplier may happen.
+Since then, the reconstruction plan has continued to progress, it may trigger credit incident of such supplier, and possible suspension or delay of supply, or a deficiency in supply from this supplier may happen.
 This could lead to the Group's production suspension, delay, cut or increase of financial burden, cost and thereby may significantly affect Group's financial position and business performance.